marbuthnott/hide_and_go_beetroot/README.md

 ## INTRODUCTION

-A virtual reality game where the players are timed against the clock to find the golden leek from within the virtual world.
+A virtual reality game where the players are up against the clock to find the golden leek from within the virtual world.

 ## USER STORIES